JEMeyer/ai-maestro-edge/README.md

-# llm-manager-edge
+# AI Maestro Edge

-Node service controled by llm-manager
+Node service controled by ai-maestro-api.

-`npm install llm-manager-edge`
+`npm install ai-maestro-edge`
-`npx llm-manager-edge`
+`npx ai-maestro-edge`

-Title: Ollama Docker Management Application

 ## Description

-This application is a simple server built using Express that manages the lifecycle and model loading of Ollama containers running in Docker.
-It provides endpoints for creating, destroying, and managing Ollama instances with specific GPUs and ports.
+This application is a simple server built using Express that manages the lifecycle and model loading of Ollama or StableDiffusion containers running in Docker.
+It provides endpoints for creating, destroying, and managing the instances with specific GPUs and ports.
 The application also supports loading models into these containers.

 ## Endpoints

-- `POST /up-container`: Creates a new Ollama instance by spinning up a Docker container with the specified name, GPU IDs, and port.
+- `POST /up-container`: Creates a new instance by spinning up a Docker container with the specified name, GPU IDs, and port.
+If this is creating a stable diffusion container, you must also pass in diffusionModel with either 'sdxl-turbo' or 'sd-turbo', depending on which model you want the container to run.
 Returns a 200 status code upon success.
-- `POST /down-container`: Stops and removes an existing Ollama instance (Docker container) based on its name.
+- `POST /down-container`: Stops and removes an existing instance (Docker container) based on its name.
+If the model you are downing is a diffusion model, also pass in `mode` with the value "diffusion".
 Returns a 200 status code upon success.
-- `POST /down-all-containers`: Stops and removes all Ollama instances (Docker containers).
+- `POST /down-all-containers`: Stops and removes all instances (Docker containers) - both diffusion models and LLMs.
 Returns a 200 status code upon success.
-- `POST /load-model`: Loads a specified model into a given container by running the 'ollama run MODEL' command for that container and model.
+- `POST /load-model`: Loads a specified model into a given container by running the 'ollama run MODEL' command for llms, and issues a request to a diffusion container to load that into VRAM.
+If the model you are downing is a diffusion model, also pass in `mode` with the value "diffusion".
 Returns a 200 status code upon success.
 - `GET /health`: A simple health check endpoint, which returns a 200 status code if the server is running.

 ## Requirements